In recent years, the popularity of building more sustainable, nature-friendly backyards only seems to have grown.

 - California poppies

-A quick internet search or a trip to your local hardware store will reveal a plethora of options for stylish, effective solar lights that are easy to install and can make your yard a fun space to relax or entertain on summer nights.
+A quick Internet search or a trip to your local hardware store will reveal a plethora of options for stylish, effective solar lights that are easy to install and can turn your yard into a fun space to relax or have fun on summer evenings.

-All you need to do is install the lights wherever there is a good source of sun that will allow them to charge throughout the day, and you should be ready to go.
+All you have to do is install the lights where there is a good solar source that allows them to charge throughout the day, and you should be ready to go.

-These types of solar lights typically run on a timer or have a sensor that detects when the light level is getting low in the evening so that they will light up on their own.
+These types of solar-powered lights usually operate on a timer or have a sensor that detects when the light level gets low at night, so they turn on by themselves.

-Do a little planning and research the power level and style of lights you would like.
-There are dozens of options, like sidewalk lights or string lights that you can string over a patio for a unique, eco-friendly ambiance.
+Do a little planning and research the power level and style of lights you want.
+There are dozens of options, such as sidewalk lights or light garlands that you can hang over a patio for a unique, eco-friendly atmosphere.

-Raising and harvesting your own fruits and vegetables can be a fun way to learn a new skill and reduce your reliance on supermarkets and similar businesses.
-Another significant effect is that growing your food reduces your carbon footprint.
+Growing and harvesting your own fruits and vegetables can be a fun way to learn a new skill and reduce your dependence on supermarkets and similar businesses.
+Another important effect is that growing your food reduces your carbon footprint.

-There is an endless variety of sizes, plants, and gardening methods that you can choose from when establishing your garden.
+There is an endless variety of sizes, plants and gardening methods to choose from when landscaping your garden.

-Designing a living privacy screen can take a little planning, but it’s well worth the effort.
-Using native plants or plants adapted to your local plant hardiness zone is a good idea to ensure the plants will grow well and last for years.
+Designing a living privacy screen can take some planning, but it is worth the effort.
+It is a good idea to use native plants or plants adapted to your local plant hardiness zone to ensure that the plants grow well and last for years.

-You also need to pay attention to the available space, water, and sunlight in your backyard to figure out what plants will work for you.
+You should also pay attention to the available space, water and sunlight in your backyard to figure out which plants will work for you.

-12. Research Flora and Fauna at the Library
+12. Research Flora and Fauna in the Library.

-Finally, visit your local library and take advantage of the resources there to learn more about the plants and animals native to your area.
+Finally, visit your local library and take advantage of the resources there to learn more about the plants and animals found in your area.

 You might discover a new flower that would be a great addition to your bee garden or find a DIY landscaping project that will increase the sustainability of your backyard.

-Try picking just one or two of the ideas that interest you and save the rest of the list for the future when you decide you’re ready to make your backyard even more nature-friendly.
+Choose just one or two ideas that interest you and save the rest of the list for the future when you decide you are ready to make your backyard even more nature-friendly.